dillonhicks/chase-dski/README.md

     - /proc/kallsysms

-- tests: Obviously a directory for user program tests.
+- tests: A directory for user program tests.
 These are described more in depth at ``$KUSPROOT/docs/datastreams/tools/chase.rst``